 - The Local Government Pension Scheme, administered locally by the West Midlands Pension Fund offices at Wolverhampton City Council this is a funded defined benefit career average salary scheme for benefits accrued since 1 April 2014, meaning that the Council and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets.
 Benefits accrued to 31 March 2014 are based on final salary.
-An employer's contribution rate of 21.3% was set for the Council for 2014/15 (2013/14: 16.2%), which included an element to fund early retirement strain costs - Arrangements for the award of discretionary post-retirement benefits upon early retirement - this is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
+An employer's contribution rate of 21.3% was set for the Council for 2014/15 (2013/14: 16.2%), which included an element to fund the pension deficit in respect of past service costs. - Arrangements for the award of discretionary post-retirement benefits upon early retirement - this is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
 However, there are no investment assets built up to meet these pensions liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.